 AWM and the Society for Industrial and Applied Mathematics (SIAM) established the annual Sonia Kovalevsky Lecture to highlight significant contributions of women to applied or computational mathematics.
 This lecture is given annually at the SIAM Annual Meeting.
+In 2017, the meeting will be in Pittsburgh, PA.
 The lectureship may be awarded to anyone in the scientific or engineering community whose work highlights the achievements of women in applied or computational mathematics.

 This is a jointly awarded prize (AWM-SIAM).

 By agreement, AWM and SIAM pay for the winner's expenses to travel to the SIAM meeting and also local expenses.

 The AWM-SIAM Sonia Kovalevsky Lecture was given for the first time on June 20, 2003 at the SIAM/CAIMS/SCMAI meeting in Montréal.
 Biographical profiles of past lecturers along with abstracts of their presentations are given below.